Richard Gough: International

 Gough was also a regular in the Scotland national team in the 1980s.
 He made his debut against Switzerland in 1983, and went on to gain 61 caps.
 Gough played in two World Cups (1986 and 1990).
 He captained his country in the 1992 European Championships in his birthplace, Sweden.

 Gough scored six international goals.
-In 1985, he scored the only goal of the game when Scotland beat England 1–0 at Hampden Park.
+In 1985, he scored the only goal of the game when Scotland beat England 1–0 at Hampden Park in the inaugural edition of the Rous Cup.
 He scored two goals in February 1989 in a 3–2 World Cup qualifier win away to Cyprus, with the second being scored in the sixth minute of added time.

 His international career was ended prematurely however, after he was critical of coaches Andy Roxburgh and Craig Brown and withdrew himself from further selection.

 Managerial career

 On 30 November 2004, Gough landed his first and only managerial position with the then Scottish Premier League side Livingston.
 After a difficult season where the club battled relegation, Gough resigned and cited disagreements with the club's owner over the budget for signing players as the reason.
 The club was also fined £15,000 by the SFA for a breach of transfer regulations over the signing of Hassan Kachloul during Gough's time as manager although there was no suggestion that Gough himself was responsible for the breach of regulations.